 Can I Give My Dog Sudafed?
-Answer: In Some Cases
+Answer: Only With a Vet’s Prescription!

 This drug, especially for a dog, is not meant to be used long term.
 Regarding proper dosage, in smaller dogs a 30mg dose is more than ample and 60mg is enough for larger dogs.
-Dogs suffering with cardiovascular problems or diabetes cannot take this medication under any circumstances.
+K9s suffering with cardiovascular problems or diabetes cannot take this medication under any circumstances.

 Symptoms to Watch For

-Once your dog starts showing any of these symptoms call your vet immediately and get them there as soon as possible.
-The only way to relieve this problem is with veterinary assistance.
+Regardless of the circumstances, if your dog is showing any of the above symptoms, call your vet immediately and get them there as soon as possible.

 What Will The Vet Do?

 Activated charcoal can be a live saver in such cases.
 It will prevent your dog’s body from absorbing too much of the poison, though it doesn’t stop all of it getting into their system.
-The vet will then either induce vomiting if it’s serious, helping the dog get rid of any toxins or they will give the dog a natural laxative or an over the counter solution.
-Taking a dog home filled with chemical laxatives isn’t a pleasant experience, but it’s much better than having your dog die because they ate what they shouldn’t have.
+Inducing vomiting, if it’s serious, can also help the dog rid themselves of toxins.

+An alternative is to give them a natural laxative or an over-the-counter solution.
+Taking a dog home filled with chemical laxatives isn’t a pleasant experience, but it’s much better than having your dog die because they overdosed on Sudafed.

-Remember, a dog has a much smaller body than us so things take less time to be digested and go through their blood stream.
+Remember, dogs have smaller bodies than us so things take less time to be digested and go through their blood streams.
 You can expect to start noticing changes within a couple of minutes following an ill advised dose of Sudafed.

 Should your dog collapse or start having seizures, get to the vet ASAP.
 Do not wait.
 Be sure to keep the pill bottle or box on hand to answer any questions they may have.
 If you’re not sure which pills your dog ate because there were a few bottles lying around once, take all the possible medications with you.